SCHOOL OF BUSINESS,

 Position:Full Professor

-1979 – graduated from Tbilisi State University, qualification – philologist, teacher (English language and literature).
-1983 – finished a post-graduate course at Maurice Torez Pedagogical Institute of Foreign Languages in Moscow; thesis: Linguistic and Stylistic Analysis of English Textbooks in Humanities.
+In 1979 Maia graduated from Tbilisi State University, qualification – philologist, teacher (English language and literature).
+In 1983 she finished a post-graduate degree course at Maurice Thorez Pedagogical Institute of Foreign Languages in Moscow; thesis: “Linguistic and Stylistic Analysis of English Textbooks in Humanities.”
 While doing her degree and after (1980-1990) she published articles on stylistic features of scientific English.

 Since 1997 she has been cooperating with the British Council in Georgia on freelance basis, as a teacher trainer and an ELT projects’ consultant.
-She is a certified Cambridge speaking examiner (PET, FCE).
-Meanwhile, a member of local and international English language teachers’ asscociations (presenter, organiser, scientific commettee member, moderator, panel discussion participant, peer-reviewer).
-2016 – the editorial board member – new international academic peer-reviewed journal Online Journal of Humanities.
+From 2010 until 2023 She was a certified Cambridge speaking examiner (for PET, FCE).
+Meanwhile, she has been a member of local and international English language teachers’ associations (ETAG, IATEFL); as well as International and European Writing Centers Associations (IWCA and EWCA, respectively) and European Association for the Teaching of Academic Writing (EATAW).
+She has presented at conferences, organized teacher training projects, teacher development courses, joint international projects with partner universities; worked as a scientific committee member, moderator, panel discussion participant, peer reviewer.
+She has been a National Assessment and Examinations Center in Georgia (NAEC) examiner for several years now.
+Since 2016 she has been on the editorial board of an international academic peer-reviewed journal “Online Journal of Humanities.”

 Scientific interests / research interests

-• Development of academic writing programmes Georgian and English;
+• Development of academic writing programmes (Georgian and English);

-• 2010 – XV TESOL – Ukraine – conference proceedings: Writing in the English Language
+• 2010:XV TESOL – Ukraine – Conference proceedings: Writing in the English Language Classroom.

 Current Courses